 We thank you for your interest in our section and our clinical, scientific and educational missions.

-We continue to introduce several innovations in our practices, including innovative advanced endoscopic procedures and multidisciplinary treatment of complex GI disorders.
-We play a vital role in training future clinicians and researchers.
+- We have continued to expand our footprint outside of the Texas Medical Center by growing general GI practice at St. Luke’s Hospital, Sugarland.
+We introduced several innovations in our practices, including cutting edge advanced endoscopic procedures and multidisciplinary treatment of complex GI disorders.
+We play an important role in training future clinicians and researchers.

 Fasiha Kanwal, M.D., MSHS